jingwangsg/MS-DETR/README.md

 This is the official implementatin for MS-DETR.

-Note that this is not the final version (still much to improve and organize).
-Your patience and understanding are highly appreciated :)
+Please bear in mind that this isn't the completed version of the project, and there is still ample scope for enhancements and proper structuring.
+We deeply appreciate your patience and understanding:)

 # News